 Sometimes the anticipation of the conversation is more dreadful than having the conversation itself.

 Discussing end-of-life wishes with your loved ones can be as simple as letting family members or friends know:

 If you want to be buried, cremated or scattered overseas.

 If you'd like to be remembered in a garden setting or near water.

 Whether or not to you want to have a headstone.

 Providing this information to your close family members and friends allows you to you get the send-off that you deserve.
 It also empowers your family and friends to know with clarity what your wishes are during an emotionally vulnerable time.

-You’re not alone in not wanting to discuss death, but there are things you can do to kick-start your plans.
-The beauty of planning means once it’s done you can just get on with life and make more wonderful memories with those you love.
-Dying to Know Day can help as it encourages Australians just like you to share in conversations where it’s okay to use the ‘d’ word - death - and begin making personal and meaningful end-of-life plans.
-View registered events in your local area here:
+You’re not alone wanting to (or not wanting to) discuss death.
+When you are ready, we have many resources to help you get started.
+Like many life milestones, the beauty of planning means once it’s done you can focus on making more wonderful memories with those you love.
+Dying to Know Day helps encourage everyday Australians, like yourself to normalise the ‘d’ word - death - and begin making personal and meaningful end-of-life plans.